It happens every time we meet someone new. From business events to blind dates, inevitably we’re asked: What do you do?

 We don’t read…we skim.
 We look for words that stand out and have meaning to us.
 We look for testimonials, impact statement and reviews that build trust and showcase the ability to drive results that matter to us.

-If website visitors can’t tell what you do and why it matters to them within 6 – 8 seconds they WILL leave.
+If website visitors can’t tell what you do and why it matters to them in less than 6 seconds they WILL leave.

 Change the channel